Jordan A. Thomas

 Jordan Andolini Thomas (born Paul Thompson) is an American attorney, writer, speaker and media commentator.
-He is a partner and Chair of the firm SEC Whistleblower Advocates PLLC, where he represents whistleblowers reporting violations of the federal securities laws to the U.S. Securities and Exchange Commission (SEC).
+He leads the SEC Whistleblower Advocates team at DiCello Levitt LLP, where he represents whistleblowers reporting violations of the federal securities laws to the U.S. Securities and Exchange Commission (SEC).

 Thomas began his legal career in the public sector as a Judge Advocate General in the U.S. Navy (1995–1999).
-Thomas then became a trial attorney for the U.S. Department of Justice (1999–2003), before getting hired by the SEC where he rose to the position of Assistant Director after serving as Assistant Chief Litigation Counsel in the SEC's Division of Enforcement (2003–2011).
+Thomas then became a trial attorney for the U.S. Department of Justice (1999–2003), before being hired by the SEC where he rose to the position of Assistant Director after serving as Assistant Chief Litigation Counsel in the SEC's Division of Enforcement (2003–2011).

 Early life and education

 Thomas was born in Los Angeles, California.
 His mother was a white former nun turned school teacher and his father was a black former judge turned fixer.

 In an NPR interview, Thomas described his father as someone who believed "the world is rigged, the ends justify the means, and you're either pulling the strings or you're the puppet."
 In his early years, Thomas idolized his father and acknowledged that he was willing "to do illegal and unethical things" to earn his love.
 He came to see the error of those ways and has long since made clear: "I am not proud of it and have spent the better part of my life trying to make amends."

 Thomas described reinventing himself as a young adult, "essentially putting myself into a witness protection program of my own making."
 He moved to Vermont to get away from his past life, legally changing his name to Jordan Andolini Thomas.
 Thomas chose his new first name because he admired Michael Jordan.
 He chose the middle name "Andolini" because it was the actual surname of the fictional Corleone crime family in The Godfather (novel), and Thomas related to Michael Corleone's efforts to break away from his corrupt family.
 His new last name was simply based on similarity to his given, prior last name of Thompson.

 While in Vermont, Thomas attended Bennington College, where he received his B.A.
 He then earned his J.D. from Southwestern University School of Law.